Prerequisites

 - Adequate permissions to manage objects in CoreWeave AI Object Storage (for example,

 s3:PutObjectands3:DeleteObject).
-See Object Storage S3 Permissions for more information. - An organization access policy set.
+For more information, see Object Storage S3 Permissions. - An organization access policy set.

 - A properly configured SDK of your choosing.